TestL-ab/TestL-ab.github.io/src/pages/docs/installation.md

 ---
 title: Installation
-description: TestLab is Dockerized and can easily be deployed to the server of your choice or AWS Elastic Container Service.
+description: Test Lab is Dockerized and can easily be deployed to the server of your choice or AWS Elastic Container Service.
 ---

-TestLab is Dockerized and can easily be deployed to the server of your choice or AWS Elastic Container Service.
+Test Lab is Dockerized and can easily be deployed to the server of your choice or AWS Elastic Container Service.

 ---

-## Install the TestLab Application
+## Install the Test Lab Application

-The TestLab suite includes the client, the server, and a PostgreSQL database.
-Start by cloning the TestLab Docker Repository.
+The Test Lab suite includes the Admin UI, the backend server, and a PostgreSQL database.
+Start by cloning the Test Lab Docker Repository.

 ```shell
 git clone https://github.com/TestL-ab/testlab-docker.git